-The rise of fascism in the 20th Century tells the story of a young American boy living in France in 1918 whose father is working for the US government on the creation of the Treaty of Versailles.
-What he witnesses helps to mould his beliefs – and we witness the birth of a terrifying ego.
+This fable about the rise of fascism in the 20th Century tells the story of an American boy living in France in 1918 whose father is working for the US government on the creation of the Treaty of Versailles.
+What he witnesses helps to mould his beliefs—and we witness the birth of a terrifying ego.

 Terrific opening titles, poster, soundtrack, cinematography, cast... and one terrifying little boy that already belongs in the pantheon of creepy kids in cinema!
 Cleverly leaves the question open: is evil born or raised?

 Painfully pretentious.
 The director meditates more on his own virtuosity than the story.
 The cinematography was quite something, and the score was an absolute triumph - but the storytelling falls flat.
 While critics are foaming at the mouth over this, I was left utterly disappointed and angry.
 Airy, pretentious nonsense that tries to draw a parallel between mild tantrums, the fall of Europe, and the rise to Fascism.

 Seeing title sequence like last sequence of "Come and See," I think yeah this is easily masterpiece as I expected but I was completely wrong.
 Ambitious yet not-so-accomplished, tepid and over-prolonged movie which successfully walks only when rings Scott Walker's magnificently sinister score.
 Although surely its last sequence is kind of thing I've never seen before, this means not Brady Corbet is great but Walker is.